-EMPHASIS: Psychology DEGREE: Associate in Arts
+Emphasis: Psychology Degree: Associate in Arts Total Credits: 90

 PURPOSE: The Associate in Arts with an emphasis in psychology is for students interested in transferring to a four-year institution.
 This educational plan addresses issues of human behavior and thought, provides the opportunity to gain fuller understanding of one's self and others, and develops skills in human relations, communication, research, and analysis.

-Emphasis in psychology provides preparation for a variety of careers, and will benefit students majoring in education, nursing, physical and occupational therapy, business, law, medicine, or other disciplines which deal with people.
+Emphasis in psychology provides preparation for a variety of careers, and will benefit students majoring in education, nursing, physical and occupational therapy, business, law, medicine, or other disciplines that deal with people.
 Consult with psychology faculty for additional information.